jpavelka/IMSE780/md_src/sections/stochastic_processes/markov_decision_processes.md

 The policy we examined above is considered a __stationary__ policy, since it doesn't change regardless of the current time step $t$.
 Furthermore, it is considered __deterministic__ since the decision in each state is set.
 One could imagine a policy where, say, in state 2 we flip a coin to decide between replacing the machine or doing nothing.
 We will consider such policies, called __randomized__ policies, later.

 But for now, let's discuss how we might find the best possible stationary, deterministic policy for our example problem.
+Since the number of options is so small, we should be able to just list off all the

 Not a _good_ way to do it, but in this case we can explicitly enumerate the possibilities.